arjmandi/purple/README.md

 Alternatively: A system is not inherently intelligent, it's intelligent if we sense it's intelligent.

-**Principle 2.** Explainability: Designing AGI is by itself hard and embedding explainability from the beginning makes adds unnecessary complexity.
+**Principle 2.** Explainability: Designing AGI is by itself hard and embedding explainability from the beginning adds unnecessary complexity.
 The fact that we humans, as a benchmark of intelligence, struggles to explain why we do something is the core of this unnecessary complexity.
 Also, the non-deterministic nature of our decision-making process is a key for intelligence. (e.g. Even most sophisticated humans might do unreasonable things).
 On the other hand, I believe if you don't see unexpected behavior from a system, there's no curiosity in the behavior of that system.
 And if curiosity is important for intelligence, then lack of unexpected behavior means there's no intelligence (Artificial Curiosity).
 So I will exclude explainability from this research and propose to use control mechanisms that help us stay safe rather than having a white-boxed explanation of an AI decision-making process.

-**Concept 1.** Our intelligence is limited to "**domain-sets**": meaning we can't apply the same amount of intelligence to everything in life.
+**Concept 1. domain-set** Our intelligence is limited to "**domain-sets**": meaning we can't apply the same amount of intelligence to everything in life.
 Someone might be exceptional with her muscle memory in playing the piano but not very sharp in understanding chemistry or even not as good with another instrument like a guitar.
 A high-IQ person might be a distinguished scientist but normally not able perform a complex surgery.

 Characteristics of domain-sets:
 - Everyone can introduce their own domain-sets.
 I (or this model) don't define domain-sets.